-This book just moves RIGHT along, and I really enjoyed watching the plot unfold.
+Trust Your Eyes just moves RIGHT along, and I really enjoyed watching the plot unfold.
 It’s about as clean as most of John Grisham’s stuff (which is to say a few sexual references and a lot of violence).

 And if you read it home alone and it freaks you out, you can only blame yourself.